 A couple of years ago, I stumbled off the subway in Upper Manhattan, exhausted after a long and stressful day at work, dreaming about the warmth of my bed.
 I stopped in a 7/11 on the way to my apartment to buy a bag of popcorn (treat yourself!)
 A man about three times my size stood in front of me at the register buying a pack of cigarettes and turned toward me, telling me I looked tired.
 I smiled uncomfortably and became noticeably more alert, as a young woman does when a strange man starts talking to her at night.
 He turned toward the cashier and said that he was going to get my snack too.
 I politely declined and was already pulling out my wallet, but this man wouldn’t allow me to say no. He handed the cashier a couple of extra dollars to cover my popcorn and told me that he hoped my night got better.
 He walked out of the store and I never saw him again.

 The world could use a little more kindness—especially with the year we just had.
 It’s pretty easy to get caught up in your own routine and everyday personal worries that sometimes we just don’t remember to tune into those around us.
 The man who paid for my popcorn has stuck with me and has inspired me to pay it forward to others who look like they could use a hand.
 It feels great to be kind, so it’s a win-win!
-Maybe you need a little guidance on random acts of kindness or maybe you need to be inspired with kindness quotes from people you admire, but these stories on kindness will definitely encourage you to pass the compassion on.
+Maybe you need a little guidance on random acts of kindness, but these stories on kindness will definitely encourage you to pass the compassion on.
 A little bit can go a long way.
 And if you’re looking for more inspiration, check out these kindness quotes, kindness memes, and acts of kindness for kids.